Bergdorf Goodman Opens a Store to Unleash Your Sultry Side

 Noir will help you introduce flirtation and dark glamour into every corner of your life.
 As the name suggests, it’s built around the color black: a shade New Yorkers love.
 The offerings include not just ready to wear and lingerie (along with the requisite exclusive designs), but also furniture, fancy fans, and sexy accessories for after-hours fun.
 Think Dita von Teese but you.
 The store is located on the 2nd floor of their New York store, but a select assortment will be available online.
 Fargo told Vogue the designers include more obvious evening brands like Alexandre Vauthier and Brandon Maxwell, plus fashion favorites The Row and Alaïa.
 The selection doesn’t come cheap, but that’s part of the devilish appeal.

 The physical store will be a sensory experience in and of itself.
-It’s glassed off, smells like a custom Vetiver fragrance made by Fargo’s brother, and includes a “sexy” couch by Zaha Hadid.
+It’s glassed off, smells like a custom Vetiver fragrance made in collaboration with Kilian Hennessy, and includes a “sexy” couch by Zaha Hadid.
 The playlist (nicknamed the “play lust”) includes Nina Simone, David Bowie, and Miles Davis.
 Seems like the perfect place to unleash your own wild side.
 Browse some of the offerings below.